A small compact shrub to 0.3 metres tall to 1.5 metres wide.

 Additional information from a member who has 3 plants growing in a Sydney suburban garden on heavy loam soil: Plants do not receive full sun all day.
 They receive either morning or afternoon sun and some dappled light in between.

 Main flowering is August onwards and they are never without a few flowers.
 They have been slow to establish and grow on for the first two seasons.
 They do not need additional watering in dry spells but will flower better if they do.
-An attractive prostrate and not too dense ground cover that is hardy once established as was a sister cultivar, G. ‘Goldfever’.
+An attractive prostrate and not too dense ground cover that is hardy once established as was the parent – G. ‘Goldfever’.

 Grevilleas are propagated by three principal methods; seed, cuttings and grafting.
 To maintain desirable characteristics of a particular plant, vegetative propagation (e.g. cuttings or grafting) must be used.
 This also applies to propagation of named cultivars.